 We got our hands on the Passat R-Line to see if it's worth spending over RM200,000 for this D-segment sedan, and to be perfectly honest (and fair considering that this particular writer has a 'soft spot' for the Passat), we tried it in almost all the typical everyday driving scenarios, covering daily trips to the office on the highway, shopping with the family, and getting stuck in traffic jams.

 How good-looking is the exterior?

 Starting with the looks, the Passat R-Line differentiates itself from the Passat Elegance thanks to a number of exterior features.
-Its sportier facade comes in the form of R-Line front bumper with black accents, sill extension, rear sport bumper, R-Line logos on the front grille and sides, a small dash of chrome bits, and most importantly, its 19-inch 'Verona' alloy wheels.
+Its sportier facade comes in the form of the R-Line front bumper with black accents, sill extension, rear sport bumper, R-Line logos on the front grille and sides, a small dash of chrome bits, and most importantly, its 19-inch 'Verona' alloy wheels.